NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ### Binding

 To use the Newton-Raphson code from JavaScript, we'll need to define the _bindings_ file.
-The binding provides entry points to C++ methods and classes, which can then be used by JavaScript (after compilation).
+The binding allows compiled code to be called from JavaScript.
 For our Newton-Raphson code, the binding file looks like this:

 ```cpp
 #include <emscripten/bind.h>